flebo45/AgoraUnivaq/README.md

 1. Once you installed Doctrine Orm, you need to modify some source code in `vendor/` folder; in `/vendor/doctrine/orm/lib/Doctrine/ORM/Configuration.php` at line 150 (approximately) you need to change the `$simpleAnnotationReader` to `false` in the parameter of that function, and delete all references to the SimpleAnnotation Reader in the function

-1. On Xampp (you can use phpmyadmin) create a new empty database

 1. In the application you can find a folder called `config`, in this folder locate a file called `config.php` and change the parameters according to your xampp and mysql settings

-1. Now it's all setup, you only need to create the database tables running `vendor/bin/doctrine orm:schema-tool:create` in the root folder of the application (`xampp/htdocs/Agora`)

-1. Open your browser and digit in the URL `localhost/Agora` and enjoy the application
+1. Now it's all setup open your browser and digit in the URL `localhost/Agora` and enjoy the application

 ### Our Development team